Schaubergwerk Hüttenberg

 Knappenberg has an extremely long history.
 It has reportedly been in operation for about 2,500 years, since early Roman times, when the Noric Iron was well known.
 The mining brought prosperity upon the town for centuries to come.
 Miners were a highly esteemed profession, wore their characteristic costume and developed their own traditions and culture.
 Although their work was incredibly dangerous and demanding, they stuck by it and passed on their knowledge from generation to generation.

-This once was Austria's second largest iron ore mine.
+This once was Austria's second-largest iron ore mine.
 But with developing mining technology, international competition and increasing wages in Austria, it was not profitable any more and was closed in 1978.

 The tour of the mine, exhibitions in the mining and mineral museums and two 19th century blast furnaces aim at recreating some of the historic atmosphere.
-The mine is said to be third-biggest mineral collection site of the world, whatever "big" means in this case.
+The mine is said to be the third-biggest mineral collection site of the world, whatever "big" means in this case.
 The mineral exhibition (Mineralienschau) is a collection of more than 200 different minerals from this mine.
 One of the minerals is called Löllingit, named after the nearby village Lölling.
 Typical local minerals are varieties of quartz like rock crystal, amethyst, and chalcedony, but also malachite, calcite, pyrite, and many others.
-The Albert-Halde is a slack heap of the old mine and is open to collectors.
-On the first weekend in Juli a famous mineral fair is held in the town.
+The Albert-Halde is a slag heap of the old mine and is open to collectors.
+On the first weekend in Juli, a famous mineral fair is held in the town.

 Another sight connected with the mining is the Heft.
 It is one of the biggest iron works in Europe from the 19th century.
 It is an open air museum with numerous buildings and blast furnaces.